SolidLabResearch/WhatsInAPod/content/5_conclusion.md

 and mint associated API views tailored to the needs and constraints of specific applications and use cases.
-The same app can seamlessly interact via different read and write interfaces to a pod, when it is indeed a knowledge graph.
+The same app can seamlessly interact via different read and write interfaces to a pod, depending on what it is optimizing for.
+This also opens the door for authorization with different granularities beyond the scope of one specific LDP interface's document organization.
 We thereby shift the understanding from a data graph instantiated from a document organization, to a dynamically instantiated document interface over a data graph,